-10. This is How We Know"—Matt Redman
+10. "This Is How We Know"—Matt Redman

+"This Is How We Know" rounds out our list of ten Thanksgiving songs by contemporary Christian music artists.
 Matt Redman's beautiful offering is a song of love, sacrifice, and salvation.
 While it is not officially a "Thanksgiving song," it certainly expresses the best reason to give thanks to God:

-What is Your Favorite Christian Thanksgiving Song?
+What Is Your Favorite Christian Thanksgiving Song?

 What is YOUR favorite contemporary Christian Thanksgiving song?
 Tell us about it in the comments section.
 And if you liked this post, please share it with your social networks.

-© 2011 Annette R. Smith
+© 2011 Annette Smith